 New cars come with new features and technologies, and that is their perks.
 For example; navigation systems, self-parking, internet, better mileage, collision-proof systems, lower gas emission, among other much more exciting features.
 Moreover, new cars have newer and better safety features like assisted parking and blind-spot surveillance.

 With new cars, you can easily get them custom-made according to your likes.
 You can get the specs and features you want in your car.
 You can get the interior changed, add new control systems, and order whatever you like in your car.

 The benefits of buying a new car are very appealing.
+Especially if you’re looking to buy with benefits on discount days such as Memorial Day – See more at Find the Best Car Price.
 Let’s now look at the cons of purchasing a new car, so that you can decide what’s best for you.

 1) Rapid depreciation expense

 This is an important concern you need to consider.
 It is estimated that your new car’s value drops by 11% when you drive it away from the dealership.
 And after the 5 year period of paying off the loan, the car’s value is around 40% of its value at the time of purchase.